-Further guidance on SMR 16 Minimum Standards for the Protection of Calves can be found in:
+Further guidance on SMR 11 Minimum Standards for the Protection of Calves can be found in:

-Northern Ireland Code of Recommendations for the Welfare of Livestock; Cattle.
+- Northern Ireland Code of Practice for the Welfare of Beef Cattle; - Northern Ireland Code of Practice for the Welfare of Dairy Cattle.

-Further guidance on SMR 17 Minimum Standards for the Protection of Pigs can be found in:
+Further guidance on SMR 12 Minimum Standards for the Protection of Pigs can be found in:

-Northern Ireland Code of Recommendations for the Welfare of Livestock; Pigs.
+• Northern Ireland Code of Practice for the Welfare of Pigs.

-Further guidance on SMR 18 Protection of Animals Kept for Farming Purposes can be found in:
+Further guidance on SMR 13 Protection of Animals Kept for Farming Purposes can be found in:

-NI Code of Recommendations for Welfare of Livestock: Cattle

-NI Code of Recommendations for Welfare of Livestock: Pigs

-NI Code of Recommendations for Welfare of Livestock: Laying Hens

-NI Code of Recommendations for Welfare of Livestock: Sheep

-NI Code of Recommendations for Welfare of Livestock: Turkeys

-NI Code of Recommendations for Welfare of Livestock: Deer

-Codes of Recommendations for the Welfare of Livestock: Ducks

-(Defra)

-Codes of Recommendations for Welfare of Livestock: Goats (Defra) Codes of Recommendations for Welfare of Livestock: Rabbits (Defra) Codes of Recommendations for Welfare of Livestock: Meat Chickens and Breeding Chickens (Defra)
+- Northern Ireland Code of Practice for the Welfare of Beef Cattle - Northern Ireland Code of Practice for the Welfare of Dairy Cattle - Northern Ireland Code of Practice for the Welfare of Pigs - Northern Ireland Code of Practice for the Welfare of Laying Hens - Northern Ireland Code of Practice for the Welfare of Meat Chickens - Northern Ireland Code of Practice for the Welfare of Sheep - Northern Ireland Code of Recommendations for the Welfare of Livestock: Deer - Codes of Recommendations for the Welfare of Livestock: Ducks (Defra) - Codes of Recommendations for the Welfare of Livestock: Goats (Defra) - Codes of Recommendations for the Welfare of Livestock: Rabbits (Defra) - Codes of Recommendations for the Welfare of Livestock: Turkeys (Defra)

+ISBN 978-84807-507-8

+www.dardni.gov.uk

+AN ROINN Talmhaíochta agus Forbartha Tuaithe

+Fairms an Kintra Fordèrin